Monarchs and Milkweed

 • If you have permission to harvest, take no more than 10 percent of the available seed.

-How Tropical milkweed can harm Monarchs
+How Tropical milkweed harms Monarchs

 Harm from Insecticides.
 Commercially grown Tropical milkweed plants are sometimes treated with systemic insecticides to keep pests off of them, giving them a better appearance at retail nurseries.
 These insecticides can be very toxic to Monarch caterpillars that feed on the leaves, increasing mortality rates.